 - A process should be available at the departmental level for a student who is not satisfied with the results of an appeal to the instructor.

-- While an appeal may be either written or oral, it is often helpful to have a student focus the complaint and the issues by putting the appeal in writing.
+- While an appeal may be either written or oral, it is often helpful to have the student focus the complaint and the issues by putting the appeal in writing.

 - A small group of members of the executive committee, with or without the chair as a member.
-Group membership might vary for appeals of different courses or contents.
+Group membership might vary for appeals of different courses or topics.